The ‘Do Your Job’ Amendment.

 Regarding the deficit problem, Warren Buffett once joked:

 I could end the deficit in five minutes.
 You just pass a law that says that any time there is a deficit of more than three percent of GDP, all sitting members of Congress are ineligible for reelection.

-Inspired, I sat down recently to translate Buffett’s brilliant insight into legal language.
+Inspired, I sat down to translate Buffett’s brilliant insight into legal language.

-The final result, as you might expect, is a bit wordy, wordier than I’d prefer.
+It is a bit wordier than I’d like: 259 words, including section headers.
 Brevity is the soul of constitutional wit.
-But then again, isn’t specificity a small price to pay for effectiveness—for the peace of mind that comes from knowing the thing will actually work?
-Anyway, here’s what I came up with:
+But then, isn’t specificity a small price to pay for effectiveness?

 Section 1.
 Whenever the total outstanding debt of the United States exceeds the authorized debt of the United States, any person then serving as a Senator, Representative, President, or Vice President of the United States shall at that moment become ineligible for reelection and shall also be ineligible, for a period of eight years following the expiration of his or her term, to serve in any of the aforesaid positions or to hold any other office or public trust under the United States.

 Section 2.
 The authorized debt of the United States shall be equal to one hundred five percent of the total outstanding debt of the United States on the date of the ratification of this article, but may be altered from time to time with the approval of Congress and a majority of the state legislatures in States containing a majority of the population of the United States as determined by the most recent decennial enumeration.
 For purposes of enforcing this article, debt shall be measured in constitutional dollars.